jdemartino78/vibe_coding_a2a_agent/README.md

     (cd a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/frontend_option1 && ./deploy_frontend.sh --mode local)
     ```

+#### Deploying to Cloud Run (Optional)
+You can also deploy the frontend to Cloud Run.

+1.  **Run the Cloud Run deployment script:**
+    ```bash
+    (cd a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/frontend_option1 && ./deploy_frontend.sh --mode cloudrun)
+    ```
+    This script will build the container image, deploy the service to Cloud Run, and set up the necessary IAM permissions.
+Once deployed, you can access the frontend at the URL provided in the output.

 ### 5. Test the System

 Open your web browser and go to `http://127.0.0.1:8080`.
 You can now chat with your multi-agent system!